This website is best viewed using Chrome, Firefox, or Microsoft Edge

 A full list of illnesses is available on this VA website.

-When/How should I apply for VA benefits under the PACT Act?
+When and how should I apply for VA benefits under the PACT Act?

-Even if you were denied your disability claim in the past, you can file a supplemental claim if your condition is considered presumptive by VA.
+Even if you were denied your disability claim in the past, you can file a supplemental claim if your condition is considered presumptive by the VA.

 Get VA Benefits Claim Assistance Now